-Mrs Kemi Ehilebo is the Designated Safeguarding Lead (DSL), including the Early Years Foundation Stage.
-She is also the person responsible for Prevent.
+Mrs Kemi Ehilebo is the Designated Safeguarding Lead (DSL), She is also the person responsible for Prevent.
 The DSL takes lead responsibility for all aspects of safeguarding and child protection.
-The Deputy DSLs Mrs Aneta Gupta, (Head of Pre Prep), Mrs Minisha Bist (Head of EYFS and Nursery) and Mrs Sarah Dennis (SENDCo).
+The Deputy DSLs are Mrs Aneta Gupta, (Head of Pre Prep), Mrs Minisha Bist (Head of EYFS and Nursery) and Mrs Sarah Dennis (SENDCo).